remult/remult/docs/guide/tutorial-react.md

    Because the `completed` field is of type `boolean`, the argument of its `isEqualTo` method is **compile-time checked to be of the `boolean` type.**
    :::

-3. Add a `checkbox` input element immediately before the unordered list element in `app.component.html`, bind it to the `hideCompleted` field, and add a `change` handler which calls `loadTasks` when the value of the checkbox is changed.
+3. Add a `checkbox` input element immediately before the unordered list element in `App.tsx`, bind it to the `hideCompleted` field, and add a `change` handler which calls `loadTasks` when the value of the checkbox is changed.

-   *src/app/app.component.html*
+   *src/App.tsx*
    ```html
    <p>
       <input type="checkbox" id="hideCompleted" [(ngModel)]="hideCompleted" (change)="loadTasks()">